uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-during-tax-year.html.md

 Customers with an annual turnover (sales) of less than £90,000 can report their total income and expenses in their quarterly updates (no detailed breakdown required).
 They can do this through the software by using the ‘Consolidated Expenses’ parameter in the [Self-Employment Business](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-employment-business-api/3.0) and [Property Business](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/property-business-api/4.0) APIs for both self-employment and property income.

 When the tax calculation is triggered, it means that the quarterly obligation has been fulfilled, if the data covers the entire period.
+It may take up to an hour for the obligation to be marked as fulfilled in HMRC's system.
 If the calculation fails, the obligation will not be marked as fulfilled.
 Customers can also use [HMRC online services](/guides/income-tax-mtd-end-to-end-service-guide/documentation/tasks-outside-mtd-software.html#hmrc-online-services) to check the status of their [obligations](#showing-customers-their-obligations).

 <a href="figures/submit-periodics.svg" target="blank"><img src="figures/submit-periodics.svg" alt="submit periodics diagram" style="width:720px;" /></a>